 Before every Arsenal fixture, we’ll bring you a Scouting Report on the Gunners’ next opponents.

-Arsene Wenger's side face Sunderland on Saturday, to find out more, we asked tactical expert Michael Cox and journalist Chris Young.
+Arsène Wenger's side host Sunderland at Emirates Stadium on Saturday afternoon.
+To find out more, we asked tactical expert Michael Cox.

 Copyright 2023 The Arsenal Football Club Limited.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.